Open Domain Dialogue Generation with Latent Images: Experiments

-\paragraph{Datasets.} For image-grounded conversation, we choose Image-Chat data published in \cite{shuster2018engaging}.
-The dataset is made up of high quality image-grounded open domain dialogues collected from crowd-workers.
-Each dialogue consists of three turns at most based on a given image and two personalities.
-Since we focus on image-grounded conversation, the personality information in the data is discarded.
-For the scenario of text-based conversation, we use the Reddit Conversation Corpus\footnote{\url{https://github.com/nouhadziri/THRED}} published by \citet{dziri2018augmenting} which contains more than 15M dialogues and each dialogue has at least $3$ utterances.
-We keep $30,000$ most frequent words in the two data as a vocabulary for the text encoder and the response decoder.
-Other words are replaced by $\langle$unk$\rangle$.
-To reduce noise in the Reddit data, we remove dialogues in which more than $50$\% words in the response are $\langle$unk$\rangle$s, and dialogues with a response shorter than $4$ words.
-After pre-processing, we randomly sample $1$M/$20$K/$20$K dialogues as the training/validation/test set of the Reddit data, and make sure that there is no overlap among the three sets.
-Statistics of the two datasets are shown in Table \ref{tab:dataset-statistics}. \paragraph{Evaluation Metrics.} We compare different models with both automatic metrics and human judgement.
-In automatic evaluation, we report perplexity (PPL) of ground-truth responses in test and measure quality of generated responses on both relevance and informativeness.
-In terms of relevance, besides BLEU-1 \cite{papineni2002bleu} and Rouge-L \cite{lin2004rouge}, we follow \cite{serban2017hierarchical} and employ Embedding Average (Average), Embedding Extrema (Emtrema), and Embedding Greedy (Greedy) as metrics.
+\paragraph{Evaluation Metrics.} We compare different models with both automatic metrics and human judgement.
+In automatic evaluation, we report \textbf{\textit{perplexity}} (PPL) of ground-truth responses in test and measure quality of generated responses on both \textbf{\textit{relevance}} and \textbf{\textit{informativeness}}.
+In terms of relevance, besides BLEU-1 \cite{papineni2002bleu} and Rouge-L \cite{lin2004rouge}, we follow \cite{serban2017hierarchical} and employ Embedding Average (Average), Embedding Extrema (Extrema), and Embedding Greedy (Greedy) as metrics.
 All the metrics are computed by scripts of a public NLG evaluation project available at \url{https://github.com/Maluuba/nlg-eval}.
 In terms of informativeness, we follow \cite{li2015diversity} and use Distinct-1 (Dist-1) and Distinct-2 (Dist-2) as metrics which are calculated as the ratios of distinct unigrams and bigrams in responses.
-In human evaluation, for each task, we randomly sample $500$ examples from the test set and recruit $3$ well-educated native speakers as annotators to label the responses generated by each model.
-The annotators are required to judge the quality of each response from $3$ aspects including $Fluency$, $Relevance$ and $Richness$, and assign a score from $\{0,1,2\}$ on each aspect which means bad, fair and good, respectively.
-In image-grounded conversation, $Relevance$ is judged in terms of both context and image.
-Each response receives $3$ scores on each aspect, and average scores over annotators and responses are used as measures.
-Agreement among the annotators is measured by Fleiss' kappa \cite{fleiss1973equivalence}.
+In human evaluation, we recruit $3$ well-educated native speakers as annotators to label the responses generated by each model.
+The annotators are required to judge the quality of each response from $3$ aspects including \textbf{\textit{fluency}}, \textbf{\textit{relevance}} and \textbf{\textit{richness}}, and assign a score from $\{0,1,2\}$ on each aspect which means bad, fair and good, respectively.
+In image-grounded conversation, relevance is judged in terms of both context and image.
+For each task, $500$ examples are randomly sampled for annotation and each response receives $3$ scores on each aspect.
+Average scores over annotators and responses are used as measures and the agreement among the annotators is measured by Fleiss' kappa \cite{fleiss1973equivalence}.